GroupRegNet: A Groupwise One-shot Deep Learning-based 4D Image Registration Method: Methods

 \subsection{Implementation details}

 The proposed algorithm is implemented in PyTorch.
-Adam optimizer with the learning rate of 0.01 is used for optimization.
+The Adam optimizer with the learning rate of 0.01 is used for optimization.
 The number of downscales in CNN is set to 3 and the initial number of channels is 32.
+In this setting, the total number of trainable parameters in the network is 2.4 million.
 The default Kaiming initialization method is used for all convolutional layers.
 The regularization terms $\lambda_0$ and $\lambda_1$ are empirically set to $1\times10^{-3}$ and $1\times10^{-2}$, respectively.
 Computations are conducted on an 8-core CPU AMD Ryzen 3700X with a Nvidia 2080Ti GPU.
 To facilitate future research, the source code is available at \url{https://github.com/vincentme/GroupRegNet}.